- UK LICENSED

 What if My Favourite Betting Site Doesn’t Accept Boku?

-So, you’ve picked the betting site you wish to play at, signed up, gone over to the deposit methods and found out they don’t accept Boku mobile, what can you do now?
+So, you’ve picked the betting site you wish to play at, signed up, gone over to the deposit methods and found out they don’t accept Boku mobile.
+What can you do now?
 Fortunately, there is a cunning way around this, and you don’t have to search for another site just yet.

 Are There Transaction Fees Using Boku?

-A lot of betting sites don’t accept e-wallet or pay by mobile deposits as acceptable deposit methods for claiming the welcome bonus, match bonus and other promotions.
+Many betting sites don’t accept e-wallet or pay by mobile deposits as acceptable deposit methods for claiming the welcome bonus, match bonus and other promotions.
 If claiming the sign-up bonus is something you feel particularly keen on doing, you’re better making your first deposit through credit card, debit card or bank transfer before making your qualifying bet.

 Are Boku Pay by Phone Deposits Safe?